-The Community College of Rhode Island will undergo a comprehensive evaluation visit March 30 to April 2, 2014, by a team representing the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.
+The Community College of Rhode Island underwent a comprehensive evaluation visit March 30 to April 2, 2014, by a team representing the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.

 The Community College of Rhode Island has been accredited by the commission since 1969 and was last reviewed in Spring 2004.
 Its accreditation by the New England Association of Schools and Colleges encompasses the entire institution.